'Burn boss' arrest inflames Western land use tensions - KTVZ

 In 2016, that tension resulted in the 41-day occupation by armed right-wing extremists of the Malheur National Wildlife Refuge in adjacent Harney County to protest the imprisonment of two ranchers, Dwight Hammond and his son Steven, who were convicted of arson for setting fires on federal land.

-In a telephone interview, Tonna Holliday, who owns the sprawling ranch along with her siblings and their mother Sue, said whoever was responsible for burning up to 40 acres (16 hectares) of their property should face justice.
+In a telephone interview, Tonna Holliday, Sue’s daughter, said whoever was responsible for burning up to 40 acres (16 hectares) of their property should face justice.

 “How can the Hammonds be held accountable but the United States Forest Service not be held accountable when it’s the same thing?”
 Holliday said.